-This system can be used by deaf or hard of hearing students (whether or not you currently use a hearing aid), and may also offer some benefit to students whose hearing is not impaired but who find they are easily distracted by background noise and other distractions in class.
+This system can be used by deaf or hearing impaired students (whether or not you currently use a hearing aid), and may also offer some benefit to students whose hearing is not impaired but who find they are easily distracted by background noise and other distractions in class.

 You can check which classrooms currently have a Phonak radio system installed.
 If you would like to find out more, or would like to try it out for yourself, you can borrow a receiver from the Disability Team.